MithunB07/master-ai-course/README.md

 This **AI Applications Collection** demonstrates the incredible potential of AI.
 Each project is designed to inspire and showcase how AI can transform different industries.
 Dive in, explore, and maybe even get inspired for your next AI project!

-*"The best way to predict the future is to invent it."*